dustlang/crates.io/docs/BACKEND.md

 ## Server

 The code to actually run the server is in *src/bin/server.rs*.
-This is where most of the pieces of the system are instantiated and configured, and can be thought of as the "entry point" to crates.io.
+This is where most of the pieces of the system are instantiated and configured, and can be thought of as the "entry point" to starships.in.

 The server does the following things: